SPACESODA/Webflow-UI-Localization/README.md

 # Webflow UI Localization

-> It is a browser extension that allows you to translate the UI of Webflow Dashboard and Designer into your language.
+> An open-source browser extension that allows you to translate the UI of Webflow Dashboard and Designer into your language.

 The extension swaps UI strings on these Webflow surfaces: